8 perfect parks for top dog days out at Essex Country Parks

 A great place for solitude and contemplation, Marsh Farm has approximately 10 miles of public rights of way and permissive footpaths throughout the country park for you and your canine friend to enjoy.

-Be careful to keep your furry friends under control on the lead near any nesting birds and grazing animals and respect the wildlife at the park.
+Please be particularly careful near any nesting birds and grazing animals and respect the wildlife at the park.

-Take a trip and delve into the deep, dark woods at Thorndon Country Park, home to the famous The Gruffalo trail and discover miles of tranquil walking routes and a dog agility training area* in the South of the park.
+Take a trip and delve into the deep, dark woods at Thorndon Country Park, home to the famous The Gruffalo trail and discover miles of tranquil walking routes and a dog agility training area* in the south of the park.

-With natural and clearly marked paths traversing Thorndon North’s beautiful ancient woodlands, dogs and people can enjoy the foliage.
+With natural and clearly marked paths traversing Thorndon north’s beautiful ancient woodlands, dogs and people can enjoy the foliage.

 With plenty of places to take a break you can meet with friends and explore Thorndon throughout the year, experience the changing seasons.